ResearchComputing/Documentation/docs/software/curc_software_stack.md

 | [Yambo](https://www.yambo-code.eu/wiki/index.php/Main_Page) | 5.2.2 |An ab initio tool for excited state calculations.|
 | [zip](https://infozip.sourceforge.net/) | rhel7|A compressor/archiver for creating and modifying zip files.|
 | [zlib](https://www.zlib.net/) | 1.2.11, 1.3.1 | Lossless data-compression library.|

-**(D)** Default module version **(G)** GPU-accelerated **(L)** License-restricted

-## Alpine Software Policy

-Historically, software installations have been a sticking point for many users of CURC resources.
-Though we still encourage users to install and manage their own packages locally, CURC has decided to move forward with the following software policy:

-CURC will perform software installations for users of CURC resources in a globally accessible module stack provided:

-- A user requires a specified software that is unavailable on the current stack.
-- A user requires a different version of a currently existing software which provides additional functionality required for the user’s work.
-- The user provides all of the relevant information including release, version, etc.
-- The installation will not violate the software’s User Agreement policy.
-- The installation is not better suited for a local install (i.e., Anaconda Environments, Singularity Containers).

-Furthermore, licensed/proprietary software are subject the following requirements:

-- The user has access to an appropriate license for cluster usage.
-- The license can be installed or accessed on the cluster.

-Software accepted for installation will be given an estimated installation time based on capacity of the team and urgency of the request.
-Note that this time is an estimation and not a strict deadline.
-Installed software will be available to load with a module in the ‘User Software’ category in the software stack.
-Unused modules will be pruned after 12 months without usage.
-Any pruned module may be restored by user request.

-Core software such as compilers, MPIs, and relevant libraries will be updated at a semesterly interval.
-A different version of these core softwares can be requested at any point, but installation may be performed in accordance to that timeline.

-All software installations are “Best Effort” and are not guaranteed.
-RC reserves the right to deny any software installation that is requested on CURC resources.

-To request a software installation please fill out the [Software Request Form](https://www.colorado.edu/rc/userservices/software-request)

-_Please note that this software policy is subject to change.
-Please review the software policy before submitting a request._

-Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, Colorado State University, and the National Science Foundation (award 2201538).